RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 2. Add your job and time interval.
 For example, add the following for checking health every 5 mins -

 ```*/5 * * * * /home/ubuntu/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/check-health.sh```

+You can check the logs of CRON by typing `$ grep CRON /var/log/syslog`